symbol/symbol-docs/source/guides/namespace/link-a-namespace-to-a-mosaic.rst

 Getting into some code
 **********************

-An account can link a registered :doc:`name <../../concepts/namespace>` (namespace or subnamespace) with a :doc:`mosaic <../../concepts/mosaic>`.
+To make **mosaics** easier to use and organize them, an account can link a registered :doc:`name <../../concepts/namespace>` to any :doc:`mosaic <../../concepts/mosaic>` it has created.

-1. Define the namespaceId and the address you want to link.
+Before starting, you must have registered a :doc:`namespace <../../concepts/namespace>` first.
+If you already have registered a namespace, define the namespace identifier and the mosaic identifier you want to alias.

 .. example-code::